- Data extracted in March 2017. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: April 2018.

 This article looks at the development of a range of indicators concerning the number of births and fertility across the European Union (EU).
-Fertility steadily declined from the mid-1960s through to the turn of the century in the EU Member States.
-However, in recent years the total fertility rate in the EU-28 displayed some signs of rising again.
-This development stopped in 2010 and a decline has been observed again since 2011.
+Fertility rates steadily declined from the mid-1960s through to the turn of the century in the EU Member States.
+However, at the beginning of the 2000s, the total fertility rate in the EU-28 displayed signs of rising again.
+This development stopped in 2010 and a subsequent decline was observed through to a relative low in 2013, followed by a slight increase in 2014 and no change in 2015.

 Main statistical findings

-The highest annual total of live births for the EU-28 was recorded in 1964, with 7.7 million live births.
-From the 1960s up to the beginning of the 21st century, the number of live births in the EU-28 declined from 7.5 million to a low of 5.0 million in 2002 (see Figure 1).
-This was followed by a modest rebound in the number of live births, with a high of 5.5 million children born in the EU-28 in 2008, in turn followed by further annual reductions.
+During the period 1961–2015, the highest annual total for the number of live births in the EU-28 was recorded in 1964, at 7.8 million.
+From this relative high up to the beginning of the 21st century, the number of live births in the EU-28 declined at a relatively steady pace, reaching a low of 5.0 million in 2002 (see Figure 1).
+This was followed by a modest rebound in the number of live births, with a high of 5.5 million children born in the EU-28 in 2008, in turn followed by further annual reductions up to 2013 (5.1 million live births); there was almost no change in the number of live births in the EU-28 in 2014 or 2015.

 Data sources and availability

-Eurostat compiles information for a large range of demographic data, including statistics on the number of live births by sex, by the mother’s age, education and marital status.
-Fertility statistics are also collected in relation to the number of births by the rank of the child (first, second, third child and so on).
+Eurostat compiles information for a large range of demographic data, including statistics on the number of live births by sex (of new-borns), by the mother’s age, level of educational attainment and marital status.
+Fertility statistics are also collected in relation to the number of births and by birth order (in other words, the rank of the child — first, second, third child and so on).
 A series of fertility indicators are produced from the information collected, including the total fertility rate and fertility rates according to the mother’s age, the mean age of women at childbirth, the crude birth rate or the relative proportion of births outside of marriage.

 The EU’s social policy does not include a specific strand for family issues.
 Policymaking in this area remains the exclusive responsibility of EU Member States, reflecting different family structures, historical developments, social attitudes and traditions from one Member State to another.
 Nevertheless, policymakers may well evaluate fertility statistics as a background for family policymaking.
 Furthermore, a number of common demographic themes are apparent across the whole of the EU, such as a reduction in the average number of children being born per woman and the increasing mean age of mothers at childbirth.